Censorship Stories from the Frontline

 The book is an anthology of stories from all library types.
 Stories will address examples of censorship challenges related to (but not limited to): religious intolerance, prisoner rights, Black Lives Matter, anti-immigrant sentiment, international challenges, politics, working with culturally sensitive material, weeding as a form of censorship, self-censorship, displays, intellectual freedom, dis-invited speakers, trigger warnings, Me Too, meeting room uses, or any other censorship topic you have experienced in a library or related to library material and/or programming.

-The deadline for submissions is September 30, 2018
+The deadline for submissions is EXTENDED: December 15, 2018

 There are two ways to participate: Write an essay or volunteer to be interviewed.